platformio/platformio-docs/frameworks/arduino.rst

     * - :ref:`platform_espressif32`
       - Espressif Systems is a privately held fabless semiconductor company.
 They provide wireless communications and Wi-Fi chips which are widely used in mobile devices and the Internet of Things applications.

+    * - :ref:`platform_espressif32_stage`
+      - Espressif Systems is a privately held fabless semiconductor company.
+They provide wireless communications and Wi-Fi chips which are widely used in mobile devices and the Internet of Things applications.

     * - :ref:`platform_espressif8266`
       - Espressif Systems is a privately held fabless semiconductor company.
 They provide wireless communications and Wi-Fi chips which are widely used in mobile devices and the Internet of Things applications.